chainguard-dev/edu/content/chainguard/migration-guides/porting-apps-to-chainguard/index.md

 * Chainguard Images have no shell or package manager by default.
 This is great for security, but sometimes you need these things, especially in builder images.
-For those cases we have `-dev` images (e.g. `cgr.dev/chainguard/python:latest-dev`) which do include a shell and package manager.
+For those cases we have `-dev` images (such as `cgr.dev/chainguard/python:latest-dev`) which do include a shell and package manager.
-* Chainguard Images typically don't run as root, so a `USER root` statement may be required before installing software
+* Chainguard Images typically don't run as root, so a `USER root` statement may be required before installing software.
-* The `-dev` images and `wolfi-base` use busybox by default, so any `groupadd` or `useradd` commands will need to be ported to `addgroup` and `adduser`
+* The `-dev` images and `wolfi-base` use BusyBox by default, so any `groupadd` or `useradd` commands will need to be ported to `addgroup` and `adduser`.
 * The free developer tier of images provides `latest` and `latest-dev` versions.
 For specific tags or older versions please see our production images.
-* We use apk tooling, so `apt get` commands will become `apk add`
+* We use apk tooling, so `apt get` commands will become `apk add`.
-* Chainguard Images are based on `glibc` and our packages cannot be mixed with Alpine packages
+* Chainguard Images are based on `glibc` and our packages cannot be mixed with Alpine packages.
-* The entrypoint on Chainguard Images is likely to be different to other common images (due to the lack of a shell) which can be confusing -- for example shell commands may get unexpectedly run by the Python interpreter
+* The entrypoint on Chainguard Images is likely to be different to other common images (due to the lack of a shell) which can be confusing -- for example shell commands may get unexpectedly run by the Python interpreter.

 ---